social-science-data-editors/template_README/template-README.md

 # Template README and Guidance

-> INSTRUCTIONS: This README suggests structure and content that have been approved by the [AEA Data Editor](https://aeadataeditor.github.io/aea-de-guidance/) and by the [Data Editor of the Review of Economic Studies](https://restud.github.io/data-editor/).
-It is available as [Markdown/txt](https://github.com/social-science-data-editors/guidance/blob/master/template-README.md), [Word](templates/README.docx), [LaTeX](templates/README.tex), and [PDF](templates/README.pdf).
+> INSTRUCTIONS: This README suggests structure and content that have been approved by various journals, see [Endorsers](Endorsers.md).
+It is available as [Markdown/txt](https://github.com/social-science-data-editors/template_README/blob/master/template-README.md), [Word](templates/README.docx), [LaTeX](templates/README.tex), and [PDF](templates/README.pdf).
 In practice, there are many variations and complications, and authors should feel free to adapt to their needs.
 All instructions can (should) be removed from the final README (in Markdown, remove lines starting with `> INSTRUCTIONS`).
 Please ensure that a PDF is submitted in addition to the chosen native format.

 Data Availability Statements
 ----------------------------